-Some information for those caring and supporting patients: Help them whilst also helping yourself!
-Lifestyle choices are vital for EVERYONE in helping beat cancer.
+Information for those supporting patients: Helping them also helps yourself!
+Lifestyle choices are vital for everyone in helping beat cancer.

-- Age: The longer we are exposed to the environment, the more likely our cells become damaged.
-Counteracting this is done by leading a healthy lifestyle; including regular exercise.
+- Age: The longer we’re exposed to the environment, the more our cells become damaged.

 - Sedentary lifestyle: A Study by American Cancer Society found 1/3 of all cancer deaths were linked to a lack of activity and exercise.

-- Increases bowel transit time, reducing exposure and absorption of carcinogenic substances.
+- Sedentary: Increases bowel transit: Reducing exposure and absorption of carcinogenic substances.

-- The overall benefits of exercise prevent many other major illnesses.
+- Prevents: Exercise helps prevent many other major illnesses.

-Experts believe that nearly 1:10 cancer cases in the U.K are linked to less healthy diets.
-Eating a well-balanced diet that’s HIGH in Fibre, fruit and vegetables, and LOW in processed foods, red meat, and salt, can help reduce the risk of diagnosis and re-occurrence.
+Experts believe nearly 1:10 cancer cases in the U.K are linked to less healthy diets.
+Eating a well-balanced diet, HIGH in fibre, fruit and veg, and LOW in processed foods, red meat, and salt, can help reduce the risk of diagnosis and re-occurrence.